prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 # promote-dc-server2022.md

 - In this file I am promoting Windows Server 2022 to a Domain Controller.
 Before doing this, I must already have a clean Windows Server installation, correct networking, a static IP address, and a hostname chosen.
-Promoting a server to a Domain Controller is a critical step because it creates the Active Directory Domain Services environment, configures DNS, and establishes the identity infrastructure for the entire network.
+Promoting a server to a Domain Controller is a critical step because it creates the AD Domain Services environment, configures DNS, and establishes the identity infrastructure for the entire network.

 ---